BowMonk/valoCV/README.md

 <h2 align="center">Dataset 4</h2>

 Our final dataset is a video that showcases the performance of real-time detection in action.
 This video features a streamer (TenZ) practicing in the in-game shooting range.
 In this scenario, enemies spawn in rapid succession and must be neutralized before they disappear.
+Do note that we chose not to use in game stream where the enemies use special abilities as the models will not be trained to detect these.

 <p align="center">
 <img src='pics/video_example.jpg' width='600'>